binzhang-u5f6c/binzhang-u5f6c.github.io/content/posts/linux/shell-scripting.md

 ```

 To avoid modifying the value defined outside functions,
-you can use loal variables.
+you can use local variables.

 ```bash
 var=1